Secret Key Generation over Noisy Channels with Correlated Sources: Introduction

-In this work, we introduce two novel coding schemes for the problem of secret key generation over a wiretap channel with correlated sources at each terminal.
-The first scheme is useful when the correlated sources are independent of the main channel and, thanks to a previously reported outer bound~\cite{bassi_wiretap_2015}, this scheme is shown to be optimal whenever the channel and/or source components satisfy the specific \emph{less noisy} conditions described in Table~\ref{tab:optimal}.
-In contrast, the proposed schemes in~\cite{khisti_secret-key_2012, prabhakaran_secrecy_2012, salimi_key_2013} were optimal only when the stronger \emph{degradedness} condition holds true for the channel and source components.
+In this work, we introduce a novel coding scheme (Theorem~\ref{th:digital-key}) for the problem of secret key generation over a wiretap channel with correlated sources at each terminal.
+The correlated sources are assumed to be independent of the main channel and, thanks to a previously reported outer bound~\cite{bassi_wiretap_2015}, this scheme is shown to be optimal (Propositions~\ref{prop:sp_ln_z}, \ref{prop:sp_ln_e}, and~\ref{prop:sp_ln_yb}) whenever the channel and/or source components satisfy the specific \emph{less-noisy} conditions described in Table~\ref{tab:optimal}.
+In contrast, the proposed schemes in~\cite{khisti_secret-key_2012, prabhakaran_secrecy_2012, bunin_gaussian_2016, salimi_key_2013} were optimal only when the stronger \emph{degradedness} condition holds true for the channel and source components.

-On the other hand, the second coding scheme is relevant when the correlated sources affect the main channel; in this scenario, the achievable rate region of our first coding scheme is no longer valid.
-The optimality of this second scheme is shown only for very limited regimes of binary and Gaussian channel models.
-This shortcoming may also arise due to the difficulty of deriving a tighter outer bound that combines both secrecy and channels with state, as it was previously mentioned.
+The main improvement of our scheme with respect to the literature is to introduce a two-layer codebook for describing the source.
+Although a two-layer scheme is not a new technique for the ``source model'' (cf.~\cite[Thm.~1]{ahlswede_common_1993}), it introduces considerable difficulty and has not been investigated in the framework of the combined model of Fig.~\ref{fig:model_key}.
+Difficulty arises in the derivation of Eve's equivocation, as shown by Lemma~\ref{lem:lem_fano_eve} in Section~\ref{ssec:key_leakage}.
+However, a scheme that is developed with two description layers can achieve higher secret key rates than those of a single-layer scheme.

+This paper is organized as follows.
+Section~\ref{sec:prelim} provides some definitions and our previously reported outer bound.
+In Section~\ref{sec:main_result}, we first present the inner bound for the problem of secret key agreement and then we enumerate the cases where said achievable scheme is optimal.
+Section~\ref{sec:bec_bsc_channel} illustrates with a binary example the improvement of the present work over a previously reported scheme.
+In Section~\ref{sec:proof-digital}, we give the detailed proof of the inner bound.
+Finally, Section~\ref{sec:summary} summarizes and concludes the work.